Skip to main content

 In a state of metabolic dysfunction, hypertrophied adipocytes secrete inflammatory cytokines like Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), alongside reduced levels of the protective adipokine, adiponectin.
 This environment promotes insulin resistance and systemic inflammation.

-Weight loss achieved through reverses this state.
+Weight loss achieved through diet and exercise reverses this state.
 As fat cells shrink, their inflammatory output decreases.
 Concurrently, levels of adiponectin rise.
 Adiponectin is a profoundly beneficial hormone that increases insulin sensitivity in the liver and muscle and has direct anti-inflammatory effects on the vascular endothelium.
 Increasing adiponectin through lifestyle modification is a powerful therapeutic action that helps restore metabolic order from the inside out.

 Modifying lifestyle is a direct intervention into the secretome of your adipose tissue, shifting its hormonal output from a pro-inflammatory to an anti-inflammatory state.